zkzoomer/bq2/docs/technical-reference/block-qualified-tests.md

 For tests that only contain a multiple choice component, `multipleChoiceWeight` must be set to 100, while `nQuestions` must therefore be set to 1; for tests that only contain an open answer component, `multipleChoiceWeight` must be set to 0.
 {% endhint %}

-{% hint style="info" %}
-Inside of the circuit, we compute the value for [`grade ⋅ nQuestions`](../../packages/circuits/circuits/lib/get_grade.circom) instead of `grade`.
-This value is later committed to the grade group, alongside the user's identity secret.
-This is done to avoid non-quadratic constraints.
-{% endhint %}

-When the user's grade is over a defined `minimumGrade`, they have gained the credentials, and their identity commitment gets added to the credentials group.
+When the user's grade is over the defined `minimumGrade`, they have gained the test credential, and their identity commitment gets added to the credentials group.
 Otherwise, their identity commitment gets added to the no-credentials group.
 These parameters that define the criteria to pass a test get encoded into the variable `testParameters`:

 $$
   \texttt{testParameters} = \textrm{Poseidon}(\texttt{minimumGrade}, \texttt{multipleChoiceWeight}, \texttt{nQuestions})